gvwilson/thirdbit/src/fiction/iffy/index.md

 workin' for th' governor.*

 Iffy's anger was red-hot metal fresh out of a forge.
-Her hurt felt like an old injury reawakened—a knee sprained and half-healed and then bent the wrong way again to bring back familiar pain.
+Her hurt felt like a knee sprained and half-healed and then bent the wrong way again.
 *Do you love her?* Sandrine asked.

 *i dunno maybe*